SEC530: Defensible Security Architecture and Engineering: Implementing Zero Trust for the Hybrid Enterprise

 • Overview

 This first section of the course describes the principles of designing and building defensible systems and networks.
 In this section we introduce the fundamentals of security architectures and the journey towards Zero Trust.
+It presents a vendor neutral and realistic vision of Zero Trust, including references US and international based guidelines, maturity models and design principles.
 We will cover traditional vs defensible security architectures, security models and winning techniques, and the defensible security architecture life cycle or DARIOM (Discover, Assess, Re-Design, Implement and Monitor) model.

 Exercises